 5. Wait a couple minutes after the ‘poop face’

 There are a couple of reasons to wait a few minutes before you run to change them.
-One is that more often than not, there is more coming.
-My daughter would always have 2 poops right after the other.
-So if I changed her after the first poop face I was in for a big surprise during the diaper change.
+One is that, more often than not, there is more coming.
+My daughter would always have two poops right after the other.
+So if I changed her after the first poop face, I was in for a big surprise during the diaper change.

-I learned to just give it a minute for her to be completely done.
+I learned to give it a minute for her to be done entirely.
 Another reason is to let the poop get a little absorbs so it is not so runny.
-Diapers are incredibly absorbent and help to make runny poops a little more manageable once they absorb a little of it.
+Diapers are incredibly absorbent and help make runny poops a little more manageable once they absorb a little of it.

 Changing too soon can have it all seeping out the second you move your baby and pick them up.
-Especially if they are sitting, it could make it just squish up more.
-Give it a minute and you can prevent unnecessary messes during diaper changes.
+Especially if they are sitting, it could make it just squish up more, leading to a baby diaper blowout.
+Give it a minute, and you can prevent unnecessary messes during diaper changes.

 6. Use a blowout blocker

-The Diaper blowout blocker can be used with any brand disposable diaper.
-It is an extender that fastens to the diaper and extends up the back in order to absorb any mess that may leak out.
+You can use the diaper blowout blocker with any brand of a disposable diaper.
+It is an extender that fastens to the diaper and extends up the back to absorb any mess that may leak out.

 This one is machine washable and can fit newborns and babies up to 9 months old.
 There are also disposable diaper extender pads.
 Same concept as above.
-It is a pad that sticks right to the diaper to help absorb anything leaking out the back of the diaper.
+It is a pad with an absorbent material that sticks right to the diaper to help absorb anything leaking out the back of the diaper.

 Try a different brand of baby diapers.
 The diaper may not be fitting your baby’s body the way it should.
-Or the diaper is just not absorbing as well as they should.
-You can also try overnight diapers during the day if you just need a little more absorbency.
+Or the diaper is just not absorbing as well as it should, so your baby has way more diaper blowouts.
+You can also try overnight diapers during the day if you need more absorbent material.

 8. Consult your pediatrician

-If your baby is continuing to have frequent blowouts after adjusting the above things you should consult your pediatrician.
+If your baby continues to have frequent blowouts after adjusting the above things, you should consult your pediatrician.
 Your baby may have an allergy that is causing excessive poops.

-If your baby develops a rash on their bottom be sure to treat it with a cream or butt paste.
+If your baby develops a rash on its bottom be sure to treat it with a cream or butt paste.
 Aquaphor, coconut oil, and Desitin are all great options for diaper rash.
-If the rash becomes severe consult your pediatrician.
+If the rash becomes severe, consult your pediatrician.